Josip Vancaš

 Josip Vancaš (22 March 1859 – 15 December 1932) was an Austro-Hungarian and Yugoslav architect who spent most of his career in the Bosnian city of Sarajevo, where he designed over two hundred buildings.
 He also designed important buildings in present-day Croatia and Slovenia.
-He was also the first conductor of the Männergesangverein in Sarajevo, at its founding in 1887.
+He was also the first conductor of the Männer-gesang-verein in Sarajevo, at its founding in 1887.